 Management of Trichiasis

 Epilating the eyelashes or inserting a bandage contact lens may provide short-term relief.
-Surgical treatment is only recommended after active inflammation is brought under control.
+Surgical treatment is recommended only after active inflammation is under control.
 Numerous techniques can permanently destroy the roots of the offending eyelashes.
 These techniques include electrolysis, argon laser, epilation, radiofrequency, eyelash bulb extirpation, cryotherapy, surgical repositioning, trephination, and resection of the lash follicle.

 - Distichiasis